SkyflowFoundry/spark_streaming_sample/Readme.txt

 Requriments:
+JDK version 1.8.
+Don't get a later version.
+Or earlier.
+Scala > 2.12.
+I have Scala 3
-Maven and Java
+Maven
 Make sure you have a vault (schema is in vaultSchema.json).
 Add its details to config.yml Make sure you have a service accounts.
 Download credentials.json.
-Update config if needed.
+Update config as needed.

+data-generator
 Build:
-data-generator (and loader)
 Go to data-gen directory
 mvn clean (if needed)
-mvn package assembly:single
+mvn package install assembly:single
 Now target has a jar file named: SyntheticDataGenerator-1.0-SNAPSHOT-jar-with-dependencies.jar

 Running:
-To generate data update config.yml and run: java -cp target/SyntheticDataGenerator-1.0-SNAPSHOT-jar-with-dependencies.jar com.skyflow.walmartpoc.GenSeedData path/to/config.yml path/to/desired/outputdir
+To generate data update config.yml and run: java -cp target/SyntheticDataGenerator-1.0-SNAPSHOT-jar-with-dependencies.jar com.skyflow.walmartpoc.<class with main> path/to/config.yml <other-args>

-Results in:
-Synthetic customers and payments data generated.
-CSV files being created as specified in the config.yml.
-Data loaded into the vault.
+emr-task:
+Prereqs: data-generator is built & deployed to local maven repo
+Build:
+mvn package assembly:single
+Now, target has a jar file emr-task-<version>-jar-with-dependencies.jar